josdejong/svelte-jsoneditor/README.md

 Try it out: <https://jsoneditoronline.org>

-The library is written with Svelte, but can be used in plain JavaScript too and in any framework (SolidJS, React, Vue, Angular, etc).
+The library is written with Svelte, but can be used in plain JavaScript too and in any framework (SolidJS, React, Vue, Angular, etc.).
+It requires a browser from March 2022 or newer.

 ![JSONEditor tree mode screenshot](https://raw.githubusercontent.com/josdejong/svelte-jsoneditor/main/misc/jsoneditor_tree_mode_screenshot.png)
 ![JSONEditor text mode screenshot](https://raw.githubusercontent.com/josdejong/svelte-jsoneditor/main/misc/jsoneditor_text_mode_screenshot.png)